 2. Oropharyngeal cancer: This cancer affects the oropharynx, which includes the base of the tongue, tonsils, soft palate, and the walls of the pharynx.

-3. Hypopharyngeal cancer: This rare type of cancer originates in the hypopharynx, which is the lower part of the throat that surrounds the larynx and esophagus (the muscular tube that connects the throat to the stomach).
+3. Hypopharyngeal cancer: This rare type of cancer originates in the hypopharynx, the lower part of the throat that surrounds the larynx and esophagus (the muscular tube connecting the throat to the stomach).

 4. Laryngeal cancer: Laryngeal cancer develops in the larynx, commonly known as the voice box.